 Your home loan going into default is understandably one of the most stressful and difficult situations that a homeowner can go through.
 Often, home loan defaults are the result of a disastrous or major life event.
+However, the issues that cause mortgage arrears can be varied.
 Common events that cause mortgage defaults include divorce, loss of job or income, illness, failed business, or death.
 Other debts, such as credit cards and personal loans can also mount and cause mortgage and other arrears.

 The good news is mortgage companies focus on providing loans, not taking properties from those in financial hardship.
 They will try to first work with those who have mortgage arrears, to help them get back on track.